 Immigration and Residency Issues: When settling an estate involving a deceased relative who was a permanent resident or immigrant in another country, individuals may be required to provide foreign immigration and residency authorities with an authenticated or apostilled death certificate.

-For many different kinds of legal, financial, and private reasons, it is essential that a Canadian death certificate be authenticated, legalized, and apostilled in order for it to be officially recognized and accepted internationally.
+For many different kinds of legal, financial, and private reasons, it is essential that a Canadian death certificate be authenticated by Global Affairs Canada for countries who are not part of the Hauge Apostille Convention, legalized by foreign diplomatic mission in Canada, or apostilled for countries that are part of the Hauge Apostille Convention in order for it to be officially recognized and accepted internationally.

 Make sure your death certificate is in the correct format so the embassy can legalize it and a relevant government body can authenticate or apostille it.
 Even if a notary signs a Funeral Director’s Certificate given by a funeral home, it cannot be authenticated or apostille.